 5) You’re not training each body part/lift frequently enough: Are you hitting each muscle group (if you’re a bodybuilder) or lift (if you’re a powerlifter) at least twice a week?
 If not, consider adjusting your routine to do that.
 (If you don’t have our book, we have four sample programs to show you what we mean by that, or get you started here.)

 6) Your lifting technique is poor: Are you training with good form, or using such poor form you’re cheating yourself out of progress?
 I’m not talking about people who swing their bicep curls, kip their pull-ups, or perform rows with the momentum of their whole body — such mistakes should be obvious and are present in every gym I’ve ever set foot in.
 I’m talking about people who are trying to be conscious of their form but aren’t quite getting it right.

 If you have a trainer you can trust or friend that knows their stuff, have them take a look.
-Otherwise, consider checking out The Lifting Library, which is an exceptionally underpriced video product by my co-author Eric and his coaching team.
+Otherwise, consider checking out The Lifting Library, by my co-author Eric and his coaching team.

 There isn’t a right or wrong way to train.
 We’re just trying to get you in a ballpark of the right place to start so that you can adjust.

 The recommendations are actually very wide-ranging when you think about it.
 There is a twofold difference between doing 10 sets and 20 sets for a muscle group or movement.
 Despite its broad nature, you will typically see a similar outcome in the majority of people training in this range.
 Plus, these guidelines should just be seen as the average range that will occur over the course of a cycle of training.
 There can and should be periods that are above and below these ranges depending on the phase of training.